 Debut album, launched 27.2.17, Pizza Express Dean Street

 A hugely impressive début from Barnett who convinces in terms of both his compositional maturity and instrumental ability.
 We seem destined to be hearing a lot more from him.
-Ian Mann, February 21 2017
+Ian Mann, The Jazz Man, February 21 2017

 LOVE SUPREME FESTIVAL 2017, The Bandstand:

 Sam Barnett, a 16-year-old saxophonist, gave an impressive bebop-themed set

 Radio Play and interviews:

 Jazz Fm: Somethin’ Else, Jez Nelson: 5th November, 2017,

 Review of Jazz in the Round gig 30.10.17